openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 ### VI.2 How pytest works with test parameters

+#### VI.2.1 Short description how pytest works

 Since `OTETestHelper` makes all the operations related to pytest parametrization mechanisms, we need to describe here how pytest works with test parameters.

 Generally pytest works as follows:
+(NB: it is a short and may be approximate description! do not use it as a pytest documentation)
 1. Pytest collects test info, for each test function or test method it gets information on parameters of the test and possible combination of parameters that may be executed.
 2. Then pytest makes filtering -- it selects/deselects tests based on the pytest parameters